Bhavin234/Text-Editor/README.md

 4. Apply formatting styles with the "Bold," "Italic," and "Underline" buttons.

 ## Credits
-This project was created by [Your Name].
+This project was created by Bhavin Sharma.

 ## License
 This project is open-source and available under the [MIT License].